 The student must have one or more primary research publications in peer-reviewed journals before applying for graduation with a Ph.D.

-At least one of the student's publications must list the student as first author or formally designated in the publication as an equally contributing co-first author.
+At least one of the student's publications must list the student as first author.
 The paper must be published, in press, or accepted.
 Submitted manuscripts and manuscripts "in preparation" will not be counted.
-Review articles, even if peer-reviewed, will not fulfill the publication requirement for the Ph.D. degree.
-Although a minimum of one first-author publication is required by the Microbiology Graduate Program, individual labs may require more.
+Review articles, even if peer-reviewed, will not fulfill the publication requirement.
+The minimum of one publication is required; however, individual labs may require more.

-Students will not be allowed to complete their Dissertation Defense unless the requirement for publication has been met.
-It is the responsibility of the student and the advisor to assure that this policy is followed.
+Students may not defend their Doctoral Dissertation unless the requirement for publication has been met.
+It is the faculty mentor's responsibility to assure that this policy is followed.